jumphone/cn/README.md

     * OLIG2 maintenance is not essential for diffuse intrinsic pontine glioma cell line growth but regulates tumor phenotypes, **Neuro-Oncology, 2021**, [论文](https://doi.org/10.1093/neuonc/noab016)

-    * Adaptive responses to mTOR gene targeting in hematopoietic stem cells reveal a proliferative mechanism evasive to mTOR inhibition, **PNAS, 2021**, [论文](https://www.pnas.org/content/118/1/e2020102118)
+    * Adaptive responses to mTOR gene targeting in hematopoietic stem cells reveal a proliferative mechanism evasive to mTOR inhibition, **Proceedings of the National Academy of Sciences of the United States of America, 2021**, [论文](https://www.pnas.org/content/118/1/e2020102118)

     * CTCF-mediated chromatin looping in EGR2 regulation and SUZ12 recruitment critical for peripheral myelination and repair, **Nature Communications, 2020**, [论文](https://doi.org/10.1038/s41467-020-17955-2)